-This course follows the NYS Geometry Common Core Curriculum Standards.
+This course follows the NYS Geometry Next Generation Learning Standards Curriculum.
 Students will apply an integrated approach to the study of geometric relationships and properties of geometric figures.
 Topics will include congruence and similarity of triangles, transformations including rotations, reflections, translations, glide reflections, and coordinate geometry.
 The course is meant to lead students to verify conclusions from hypotheses using formal and informal methods of proof.

-Prerequisites: Successful completion of Algebra I Common Core Course and participation on the Algebra I Common Core Regents Exam.
+Prerequisites: Successful completion of Algebra I Common Core Course.
+It is strongly recommended that students have scored a minimum of 65% on the Algebra I Regents exam.